0Miquel/Pytorch-training-toolkit/README.md

 # Pytorch-train-pipeline

-Pytorch pipeline able to train deep learning models in an efficient and modular way.
+Modular Pytorch pipeline for image classification and semantic segmentationable.

 This pipeline integrates WandB, an experiment tracking tool for machine learning, and Hydra, a framework that simplifies the development